 Packing for a trip can be a chaotic experience even under the best of circumstances.
 You might have to run to the store for some last-minute purchasing, you could misplace something, or you might forget to pack something very vital to your travel.

-Jet Medical Tourism has compiled this checklist covering the experiences and feedback from hundreds of actual weight loss tourists to Tijuana, Nuevo Laredo, Cancun or other places in Mexico.
+Jet Medical Tourism® has compiled this checklist covering the experiences and feedback from of actual weight loss tourists to Tijuana and Nuevo Laredo Mexico.
+Contact us today!